NOTICE: Harsh language ahead!

 The possessed dolls release the poison youkai and her tiny counterpart, slowly descend in front of the girls, then all the spirits leave the possessed bodies, and wait in mid-air.

-The girls look at each other, and although a little frightened by the tengu's glowing eyes, Komeiji nods along her friend, then they face the obedient little spirits, and shoot their flashes without question.
+The girls look at each other, and although a little frightened by the tengu's glowing eyes, Komeiji nods along her friend, then they face the obedient little spirits and shoot their flashes without question.

 After tending to Satori's wounds, using a few drops from one of her divine water bottles and a small cloth, Aya helps her partner on her feet, and they resume their walk toward their goal, being cautious as they walk through the seemingly dead dolls and zombie girls.

-After passing through, the mind-reader sighs with relief, then glances over to the tengu and hesitantly says "um, I think I'm healed up, s-so it's ok if you let me go now," then thinks "please say no!
+After passing through, the mind-reader sighs with relief, then glances over to the tengu and hesitantly says "um, I think I'm healed up, s-so it's ok if you let me go now," but then thinks "please say no!
 Please say no!"

 Shameimaru wraps the mind-reader's arm around her neck tighter, she grips her friend's hip more securely, tightening the embrace, and softly says "no way.
 I have to make sure you're a hundred percent before I let you go, Satori-chan."